jsunsoftware/http-request/README.md

 SomeType someType = rh.get(); //see javadoc of get method
 //or
 SomeType someType = rh.orElseThrow(); //throws UnexpectedStatusCodeException If response code is not success

+SomeType someType = rh.requiredGet(); //throws UnexpectedStatusCodeException If response code is not success, MissingResponseBodyException if response code is success but response body is missing

 ```

 Using lazy converting -> the Response's readEntity: